Symmetries of Spin-Splitting Induced by Spin-Orbit Coupling in Non-magnetic Crystals: Secondary order parameters and nodal features induced by multiple primary order parameters

 \section{Secondary order parameters and nodal features induced by multiple primary order parameters}

 In Section~\ref{sec:secondary}, we listed different secondary OPs and nodal structures induced by each primary OP in the high-symmetry parent groups $m\bar{3}m$ (Table~\ref{table:nodes}) and $6/mmm$ (Table~\ref{table:nodes_hex}).
 However, there are some NCS subgroups of $m\bar{3}m$ and $6/mmm$ that \textit{cannot} be reached by a single OP (e.g., $\bar{6}$ and $\bar{4}$).
 In these cases, a single primary order parameter cannot connect the low-symmetry group to the reference high-symmetry one.
 Instead, two or more irreps of the parent space group that do not induce each other need to be considered simultaneously.
-Even though neither of these irreps are primary by itself, the combination of these two irreps can still lead to secondary order parameters.
-In Tables~\ref{table:doubleirrep_cubic} and \ref{table:doubleirrep_hex}, we present detailed information on point groups that can be reached only via two or more irreps, including the secondary irreps induced, as well as nodal features.
-The results in these tables further support the statement that every non-chiral NCS point group hosts nodal lines.
+Even though neither of these irreducible representations is primary by itself, the combination of these two irreducible representations can still lead to secondary order parameters.